Frederick Ferdinand Schafer Painting Catalog

 From a recent catalogue of a now-defunct gallery at 2217 Polk is a listing of "Sunset on Mt.
 Shasta from Cape Horn, 1880," "from the Crocker Estate."
 This view could only be secured from above the R.R. at that point so the very site specification of the title argues an arrangement of the artist with the R.R. for his convenience in reaching the emminence from whch Mt.
 Shasta could be seen.
 Crocker ownership is further indicative."

 Since the collection of Edwin Crocker of Sacramento, which has been carefully documented by the Crocker Museum, does not mention any paintings by Schafer, the "Crocker Estate" reference also appears to be to the San Francisco Charles Crocker.

 Alcoholism (probably a myth)

-In a brief biographical sketch of Frederick Schafer for the 1959 exhibition Art of the Oregon Territory, the physicial, noted collector, and amateur art historian Franz Stenzel, M.D.
-(1906-1998), included this comment:
+In a brief biographical sketch of Frederick Schafer for the 1959 exhibition Art of the Oregon Territory, Franz R. Stenzel, M.D.
+(1906-1998), a physician, noted collector, and amateur art historian included this comment: